 When my son was little and wanted lemonade, he went straight for the Country Time Lemonade container.
-Back then, I didn't have this super easy lemonade recipe.
+Back then, I didn't have this super-easy lemonade recipe.

-What we did have was an amazing lemon tree in the back yard with hundreds of lemons just waiting to be squeezed!
+What we did have was an amazing lemon tree in the backyard with hundreds of lemons just waiting to be squeezed!
 What a waste; It makes me sad just thinking about it.
 Especially since we no longer have that lemon tree.
+Then one glorious day, my friend, Linda, finally parted with her easy lemonade recipe.
+It has been my go-to lemonade recipe ever since.

-Why This Recipe Works
+😍 Why You'll Love This Recipe

-How to Make This Recipe
+🍋 How to Make Fresh Lemonade

-1. Squeeze enough lemons to yield one full cup of lemon juice.
+Step 1: Squeeze enough lemons to yield one full cup of lemon juice.

-2. Measure one cup of white sugar.
+Step 2: Measure one cup of white sugar.

-6. Add a few fresh lemon slices (or dehydrated orange slices) and serve.
+Step 4: Add a few fresh lemon slices (or dehydrated orange slices) and serve.

 Making lemonade with simple syrup is yet another option.
-The main advantage of this method is that the sugar is dissolved prior to mixing it with the lemon juice.
+The main advantage of this method is that the sugar is dissolved before mixing it with the lemon juice.
+Therefore, the sugar will not sink to the bottom of the pitcher.
+Just follow these easy steps, using the same proportions in the original recipe.

 - Stir over medium heat until the sugar is completely dissolved.